jucazyn/jucazyn.github.io/_pages/physics-track.md

 ## 2020/1
 - **Methods of Mathematical Physics** taught by Prof. Tiago Nunes
   - In a nutshell: Einstein notation, ODE, PDE and stuff :D

+&nbsp;

+Before this date, I was mainly studying math.